Tourism in China: History

+In the early phases of the Cultural Revolution, international tourism came to a halt.
+In this period, Red Guards denounced China Travel Service and CITS for their foreign connections.
+The issue of tourism became less contentious again in 1970.
+At the 1971 National Tourism Work Conference, tourism was deemed an important part of China's foreign affairs work.
+Between 1971 and 1978, the number of foreigners admitted through CTEA increased by a factor of 20, and its earnings of foreign currency increased by a factor of nearly 120.

+In 1977, the National Tourism Planning forum stated that the mission of tourism was to earn foreign currency to fund the Four Modernizations.
+Beginning in 1978 and 1979, Deng Xiaoping promoted the development of tourism for purposes of economic development.
+As tourism became an important means of obtaining foreign currency for the government, China emphasized its exotic qualities to international tourists.

+By 1980, China's tourism business had grown further.
 The expansion of domestic and international airline traffic and other tourist transportation facilities made travel more convenient.
 Over 250 cities and countries had been opened to foreign visitors by the mid-1980s.
 Travellers needed only valid visas or residence permits to visit 100 locations; the remaining locales required travel permits from public security departments.
 In 1985 approximately 1.4 million foreigners visited China, and nearly US$1.3 billion was earned from tourism.

+In the 1990s, a trend towards heritage tourism resulted in an increase of tourist visits to small towns across the country.

 In 2015, China was the fourth most visited country in the world, after France, United States, and Spain, with 56.9 million international tourists per year.
 In 2017, tourism contributed about CNY 8.77 trillion (US$1.45 trillion), 11.04% of the GDP, and contributed direct and indirect employment of up to 28.25 million people.
 There were 139.48 million inbound trips and five billion domestic trips.

+In 2018, the Chinese hotel industry had a pipeline of 2,500 new hotel projects.

 Inbound

 China has become a major tourist destination following its reform and opening to the world in the late 1970s instigated by Deng Xiaoping.
 In 1978, China received about 230,000 international foreign tourists, mostly because of the severe limitations that the government placed on who was allowed to visit the country and who was not.

-Data from 2016 showed that the majority of foreign visitors hailed from Asian countries with South Korea being the top source country for China inbound tourism.
-Among the number of tourist arrivals, a substantial 81.06 million are from Hong Kong, 23.5 million from Macau and 5.73 million coming from Taiwan.
-The number of foreigners visiting China in the same year, was 28.15 million.
+Data from 2016 showed that the majority of foreign visitors hailed from Asian countries, with South Korea being the top source country for China inbound tourism.
+Among the number of tourist arrivals, 81.06 million are from Hong Kong, 23.5 million from Macau and 5.73 million coming from Taiwan.
+The number of foreigners visiting China in the same year was 28.15 million.

 In the same year, overnight visitors increased 4.2% over the same period of 2015 to 59.27 million (of which over 60% came from Hong Kong, Macau and Taiwan).